 China joined PEFC in 2011.
 In the same year, we also launched the Collaboration Fund, a competitive small grants program that supports locally relevant advancements in the sustainable management of forests.

 15 additional forest certification systems were reported to develop or prepare for the development of a PEFC compliant national forest certification system in 2012.
 William Street, PEFC Chairman, received the Eleanor Roosevelt Award for Human Rights.

-In 2013, PEFC became the first global certification systems to align its Chain of Custody standard with the the European Union Timber Regulation.
+In 2013, we became the first global certification system to align our Chain of Custody standard with the the European Union Timber Regulation.
 We also held its very first PEFC Forest Certification Week in Kuala Lumpur, Malaysia.

 2014 was a busy year for endorsements, as China and Indonesia became the second and third Asian countries respectively and Argentina the fourth South American country to achieve PEFC-endorsement of their national forest certification systems.
 Japan also joined as a National member.